 Social media and mobile devices have made the means to produce and disseminate visual and audio content virtually ubiquitous.
 It’s become rather easy for users to produce and share quality content.

-On the other hand, collecting user-generated content still remains a task for brands that needs to be mastered.
+On the other hand, collecting all that content still remains a task for brands that needs to be mastered.
 It’s very well possible that there’s a ton of UGC for your brand out there that you’re completely missing out on.

-And hashtag campaigns allow you to very specifically shape what kind of content you’re looking for.
+A hashtag campaign allows you to very specifically shape what kind of content you’re looking for.
 The clearer you are in the guidelines and promotion for your campaign about what you want users to create, the more likely you are to receive the content you need.

 Getting high-quality content